abc123rp/abc_blipsems/README.md

  - /blipON (Turn the blips ON)
  - /blipOFF (Turn the blips OFF)

+Blip data is stored in blips.json
 You can easly get the count of police and ambulance online using the emstable.

+Made for Three Queens RolePlay Community
 Script based on esx_pablips.